 SSBCI: State Small Business Credit Initiative

 We are pleased to serve as the technical assistance resource for the State Small Business Credit Initiative (SSBCI) and Innovate Alabama.
-Our technical assistance program will launch simultaneously with Innovate Alabama’s capital programs, in June 2024.
+Our technical assistance program launched simultaneously with Innovate Alabama’s capital programs, in June 2024.

 The AssistAL Team can help you: